-- Upper School Bagshawe Society, a range of speakers, debates and seminar sessions.
-There is also the opportunity for students to join speakers and staff for dinners after guest lectures. - Geography Book Club, a reading group which meets once a half term to discuss a selection of thought-provoking books - Entry into external competitions run by the Royal Geographic Society and Geographical Association. - Internal essay competitions including the Rosser Essay Competition.
+- students to join speakers and staff for dinners after quest lectures. - Geography Book Club, a reading group which meets once a half term to discuss a selection of thought-provoking • books. - Entry into external competitions run by the Royal Geographic Society and Geographical Association. - Internal essay competitions including the Rosser Essay Competition.